jasonfelice/Group-Capstone/README.md

 ```
 npm install
 ```
+Run `npm run dev` to open in live server.

 To get a local copy up and running follow these simple example steps.
 - Copy this [link](https://github.com/jasonfelice/Group-Capstone)